 Going forward, has the Top100 inspired you?
 What new goals have you set?

 I honestly never would have thought I would be a finalist.
 It has inspired me to put myself forward, even if I have doubts, fundamentally changing my attitude towards myself and my capabilities, and I’m now more confident in what I can achieve.
 You never know where something will take you!

 What advice would you give students thinking about giving Top100 a go?

 Just go for it!
 Don’t waste time doubting yourself and your abilities because you should be your own biggest supporter.
 I’ve found that no matter how intelligent or talented you are, you will never get to have the best experiences or obtain your dream role if you aren’t proactive and confident.
 Go out and seek opportunities, don’t wait for them to come to you.
 The more experiences you have the more you’ll grow.

 Here at UTS, we know our students are some of the best in Australia, but it doesn’t hurt to get endorsement!
 If you want to get recognised as one of the top uni students in Australia, apply for the Top100 Awards here.
-For even more advice from Emily and Daniel, come along to our Top100 Future Leaders Competition – Insights from Previous UTS Finalists event.
+For even more advice from Emily and Daniel, watch the recording of our Top100 Future Leaders Competition – Insights from Previous UTS Finalists event.
 Who knows, we might see YOUR name in a blog post next year!